rmrsk/EBGeometry/Examples/EBGeometry_DCEL/README.md

     ./a.out 'filename'

-where 'filename' is one of the files in ../Scenes/PLY/ or ../Scenes/STL/.
+where 'filename' is one of the STL files in ../Scenes/STL/.